Making a claim

 Fax +61 2 9299 8694

 When an Insured Person calls upon the services of MAPFRE Assistance, your medical or emergency situation will be assessed and you will be guided through a process to resolve it.
 The service includes, where necessary:

 ii) Repatriation arrangements by escort by a medical attendant

 iii) Travel arrangements for other members of your party or immediate relative

 iv) On arrival in Australia, an ambulance service to hospital or home.

 Please note that failure to contact the assistance company may result in a claim being invalid.

 If you are treated as an outpatient

-If you receive medical treatment overseas as an outpatient, you should pay the hospital or clinic and claim back your medical expenses from AllClear Travel Insurance Claims when you return home, unless your outpatient treatment is likely to cost more than $500, in which case you must contact MAPFRE Assistance immediately (please refer to the 24 hour medical emergency section above for contact details).
+If you receive medical treatment overseas as an outpatient, you should pay the hospital or clinic and claim back your medical expenses from AllClear Travel Insurance Claims when you return home, unless your outpatient treatment is likely to cost more than $500, in which case you must contact MAPFRE Assistance reasonably practicable (please refer to the 24 hour medical emergency section above for contact details).

 You will also find all up to date contact details in your policy booklet under the section ‘Making a claim’.
 You can view your policy booklet online here